 I hope these ideas where useful to you and that you’ll be inspired to add them to your packing list for your next adventure if you haven’t already!
-Feel free to leave some more recommendations in the comments, I’m Always looking for more ways to reduce any negative impact on the Environment.
+Feel free to leave some more recommendations in the comments, I’m always looking for more ways to reduce any negative impact on the Environment.
 Thanks for reading!

 Leave nothing but footprints, take nothing but pictures, kill nothing but time.

 I’m not working with any of the brands I’ve mentioned above nor am I being paid to promote their products, I just really enjoy them.
-The marked links (*) are affiliate links.